HOW ARE THE FEES DEALT WITH, AND WILL YOUR EX HAVE NO OPTION BUT TO CONTINUE TO PAY?

 - Make an application for Child Maintenance to the CMS; whilst school fees are dealt with separately to child maintenance, you will usually need the assessment for your case.

 The issue of school fees is linked to both education and the welfare of your child, and the financial position of both parents.
-It is not a straightforward issue and it is one that you should address, with specialist legal advice, as early on as you can so do not hesitate to contact us if you would like to discuss any of these issues further.
+It is not a straightforward issue and it is one that you should address, with specialist legal advice, as early on as you can so do not hesitate to contact us if you would like to discuss any of these issues further with one of our child maintenance solicitors.